mmoult/SPIRV-Interpreter/README.md

 implementations.

 ## Building
-The source can be built using a compiler which supports C++20 with modules (such as `clang++` version ≥ 16).
+The source can be built using a compiler which supports C++20.
 It is known to build on Linux and Windows.

 Here are a few build commands to run from the repository's root directory: